siegerts/xiegerts.com/content/post/open-rstudio-from-terminal.md

 No .Rproj file found in directory.
 ```

-or open the current directory's project in RStudio.
+or open the project in the current working directory in RStudio.

 Have fun :rocket: :sparkles: